mohityadav001/SalesTrends/README.md

-1. SQL database dump is in db_dump.sql file above.
+1. SQL database dump is in db_dump.sql file.

 ### Data Analysis Using SQL